top of page

 The Best Preparation for Old Age

-When clients talk to me about long-term care late in life, many express a similar fear.
+When clients talk to me about long-term care late in life, many express a similar worry.

 It’s usually framed financially at first: not wanting to become a burden to their kids, not wanting to spend down everything they’ve built, not wanting to end up stuck in an expensive facility for years.

-But I sometimes think there’s a deeper fear underneath all of that.
+But I sometimes think there’s a deeper concern underneath that.

-Not just the fear of poor health, but the possibility of feeling disconnected from the people and routines that give life meaning.
+Not just the fear of poor health, but the possibility of feeling disconnected from the people and routines that make life good.

-All the money in the world doesn’t do you much good if you don’t have people who care about you, who can help direct your care, and who want to spend time with you.
+All the money in the world doesn’t help much if you don’t have people who care about you, who can direct your care, and who want to spend time with you.
+There's a logistical element to that, but also a relational side.
+I believe if you focus on the relational side, the logistical side will take care of itself.

 Older adults have a great deal to offer younger generations: stability, perspective, mentorship, even wisdom.
 And of course, time.